 The CATL offers a variety of sponsored programs to implement best practices and innovate new practices in teaching and learning.
 Whether you want to attend a peer-to-peer workshop to refine a single assessment, join a learning community to reflect on your practice, or embark on an entire course redesign, you’ll find an overview of opportunities below.

 Course Design Academy

 The Course Design Academy (CDA) represents a multi-term community of practice to support faculty to redesign entire courses to advance institutional core themes and initiatives.
 A small group of select faculty are awarded the opportunity to work with each other and Center staff to implement evidence-based practices designed to meet significant learning objectives.
 Successful applicants will create a new course or redesign an existing course using significant learning experiences as a foundation.
 Participants will play a significant role in disseminating their lessons learned to the broader University community.
-Check out this overview and request a CDA application to participate in this year's cohort.
 Read about CDA details for 2019-20 or check out the project history.

 Transparent Assignment Design Workshops